Noble Ranch, 2022 Outstanding Producer Of the Year

 William A Noble, homesteader, was passionate about corn farming.
 In 1956 he won a national corn yield contest sponsored by Dekalb seeds with an impressive yield of 55.51 bushels to the acre.
-However, due to the constrains of unreliable moisture and firly sandy soil, subsequent generations of Nobles have been returning tilled land back to a more natural state which is more suited for grazing cattle.
-Lanny and Barbra Noble came into ownership and operational management of the Noble property in the early 1979s following retirement of his farther Merrill Noble.
-The actage has grown since the homestead claim from an original 1,760 acres including land purchased from Lanny's paternal grandfather, Jesse McCall.
+However, due to the constraints of unreliable moisture and firly sandy soil, subsequent generations of Nobles have been returning tilled land back to a more natural state which is more suited for grazing cattle.
+Lanny and Barbra Noble came into ownership and operational management of the Noble property in the early 1979s following retirement of his father Merrill Noble.
+The acreage has grown since the homestead claim from an original 1,760 acres including land purchased from Lanny's paternal grandfather, Jesse McCall.
 Lanny now had the ability to return more farm ground back into grazing land and to run more cattle.

 Ryan returned home from college with a passion for running cattle so he two generations started expanding operations with the leasing and purchasing of several ranch properties in the area which are situated mostly form the Baseline vicinity south through the Abarr area.